eladnava/pikud-haoref-api/README.md

 A Node.js wrapper library for Pikud Haoref's unofficial rocket alert API.
 It allows you to easily query for the active rocket alert zones in Israel.

+**Note:** This API is only accessible from within Israel.
+Either run the script on an Israeli machine, or use a proxy.

 Usage
 ---